Endedman/solenox-crm/README.md

  - [ ] Email verification (in future)

 ## Requirements
 Please carefully read this.
-All apps which not listed in this section is not supported.
+All apps which not listed in this section are not supported.
 If you are experiencing issues, please chech `Issues` section - maybe problem is listed before.

 You need:
  - [X] Apache2 / nginx webserver